 The International Renewable Energy Agency (IRENA), an intergovernmental organisation aiming to promote renewable energy as the key to a sustainable future, has released its report about the cost of renewable power generation in 2021, detailing that renewables are crucial to breaking away from volatile fossil fuel prices and tackling the double whammy of energy security and climate change crises.

-IRENA revealed on Wednesday that renewable power remains cost-competitive amid the current fossil fuel crisis and its report indicates that almost two-thirds of renewable power added in 2021 had lower costs than the cheapest coal-fired options in G20 countries.
+Renewable power remains cost-competitive amid the current fossil fuel crisis, reveals IRENA while its report indicates that almost two-thirds of renewable power added in 2021 had lower costs than the cheapest coal-fired options in G20 countries.

 Furthermore, the organisation outlines that costs for renewables continued to fall in 2021 as supply chain challenges and rising commodity prices have “yet to show their full impact on project costs.”
 In line with this, the cost of electricity from onshore wind fell by 15 per cent, offshore wind by 13 per cent and solar PV by 13 per cent compared to 2020.